-f) The provisions of Section 611.130 apply to determinations made pursuant to this subsection.
+f) The provisions of Section 611.130 apply to determinations made pursuant to this Section.
+(Source: Amended at 16 Ill.
+Reg. , effective a) Relief from the TTHM MCL.

-Section 611.130 Special Requirements for Certain Variances and Adjusted Standards a) Relief from the TTHM MCL.
+Section 611.130 Special Requirements for Certain Variances and Adjusted Standards

-1) In granting any variance or adjusted standard to a supplier that is a CWS that adds a disinfectant at any part of treatment and which provides water to 10,000 or more persons on a regular basis from the maximum contaminant level for TTHM listed in Section 611.310(c), the Board will reguire application of the best available technology (BAT)

-identified at subsection (a) (4) for that constituent as a condition to the relief, unless the supplier has demonstrated through comprehensive engineering assessments that application of BAT is not technically appropriate and technically feasible for that system, or it would only result in a marginal reduction in TTHM for that supplier.

-- 2) The Board will require the following as a condition for relief from the TTHM MCL where it does not require the application of BAT: - A) That the supplier continue to investigate the following methods as an alternative means of significantly reducing the level of TTHM, according to a definite schedule: - i) introduction of off-line water storage for THM precursor reduction; - ii) aeration for TTHM reduction, where geography and climate allow; - iii) introduction of clarification, where not presently practiced; - iv) use of alternative sources of raw water; and - v) use of ozone as an alternative or supplemental disinfectant or oxidant, and - B) That the supplier report results of that investigation to the Agency. - 3) The Agency shall petition the Board to reconsider or modify a variance or adjusted standard, pursuant to 35 Ill.
+- In granting any variance or adjusted standard to a 1) supplier that is a CWS that adds a disinfectant at any part of treatment and which provides water to 10,000 or more persons on a regular basis from the maximum contaminant level for TTHM listed in Section 611.310(c), the Board will require application of the best available technology (BAT) identified at subsection (a) (4) below for that constituent as a condition to the relief, unless the supplier has demonstrated through comprehensive engineering assessments that application of BAT is not technically appropriate and technically feasible for that system, or it would only result in a marginal reduction in TTHM for that supplier. - 2) The Board will require the following as a condition for relief from the TTHM MCL where it does not require the application of BAT: - A) That the supplier continue to investigate the following methods as an alternative means of significantly reducing the level of TTHM, according to a definite schedule: - i) introduction of off-line water storage for THM precursor reduction; - ii) aeration for TTHM reduction, where geography and climate allow; - iii) introduction of clarification, where not presently practiced; - iv) use of alternative sources of raw water; and - v) use of ozone as an alternative or supplemental disinfectant or oxidant, and - B) That the supplier report results of that investigation to the Agency.

+- 3) The Agency shall petition the Board to reconsider or modify a variance or adjusted standard, pursuant to 35 Ill.
 Adm.
-Code 101.Subpart K, if it determines that an alternative method identified by the supplier pursuant to subsection (a)(2) is technically feasible and would result in a significant reduction in TTHM. - 4) Best available technology for TTHM reduction: - A) use of chloramines as an alternative or supplemental disinfectant, - B) use of chlorine dioxide as and alternative or supplemental disinfectant, and

-C) improved existing clarification for THM precursor reduction.
+Code 101.Subpart K, if it determines that an alternative method identified by the supplier pursuant to subsection (a)(2) above is technically feasible and would result in a significant reduction in TTHM. - 4) Best available technology for TTHM reduction: - A) use of chloramines as an alternative or supplemental disinfectant, - B) use of chlorine dioxide as an alternative or supplemental disinfectant, or - C) improved existing clarification for THM precursor reduction.